 The first step in the tag detection pipeline is reading the tags on the 2D image pair.
 This step takes most of the processing time and its precision is crucial for the precision of the resulting tag pose.
 To control the speed of this step, the quality parameter can be set by the user.
 It results in a downscaling of the image pair before reading the tags.
 High yields the largest maximum detection distance and highest precision, but also the highest processing time.
 Low results in the smallest maximum detection distance and lowest precision, but processing requires less than half of the time.
 Medium lies in between.
-Please note that this quality parameter has no relation to the quality parameter of Stereo matching (Section 6.1.2).
+Please note that this quality parameter has no relation to the quality parameter of sect-stereo-matching (Section ??).

-Fig. 6.9: Visualization of module size s, size of a tag in modules r, and size of a tag in meters t for AprilTags (left and center) and QR codes (right)
+Fig. 6.7: Visualization of module size s, size of a tag in modules r, and size of a tag in meters t for AprilTags (left and center) and QR codes (right)

-The maximum detection distance z at quality High can be approximated by using the following formulae, where f is the focal length (Section 6.1.1.1) in pixels and s is the size of a module in meters. s can easily be calculated by the latter formula, where t is the size of the tag in meters and r is the width of the code in modules (for AprilTags without the white border).
-Fig. 6.9 visualizes these variables. p denotes the number of image pixels per module required for detection.
+The maximum detection distance z at quality High can be approximated by using the following formulae, where f is the focal length (Section 6.1.1) in pixels and s is the size of a module in meters. s can easily be calculated by the latter formula, where t is the size of the tag in meters and r is the width of the code in modules (for AprilTags without the white border).
+Fig. 6.7 visualizes these variables. p denotes the number of image pixels per module required for detection.
 It is different for QR codes and AprilTags.
+Moreover, it varies with the tag's angle to the camera and illumination.
+Approximate values for robust detection are: